Concepts

 rolodex,

-serve as a personal trust root for your network.
+upstream queries.
 Each package declares its own port

 mappings — external ports exposed to the host and internal